rackerlabs/rackspace-how-to/content/cloud-servers/introduction-to-firewalls.md

 The line that says `DENY: ALL` is perhaps the most important line in your firewall rules because it blocks everything that you do not specifically allow.
-You must usually place this line at the bottom.
+You should usually place this line at the bottom.

 ### Additional resources